 - Egg whites and yolks contain vitamins, minerals, and healthy fats[*].

-- A 30-gram serving of egg white protein has just 3g net carbs.
+- A 30-gram serving of egg white protein has just 3 grams of net carbs.

 - Like whey protein, egg protein is suitable for gluten-free baking[*].

 Egg protein powder is one of the priciest protein options.
 For most people, it’s not an economical choice.

 However, it’s an excellent keto-friendly protein powder for meal replacement shakes, particularly if you choose a product that includes both whites and yolks.

 If you don’t tolerate whey protein well, egg protein may be a better supplement for you.
 You may also find that egg protein tastes better than whey protein.

 As previously noted, protein shakes are supplements, not a true replacement for real, healthy, whole foods.

 If you’re relying on protein powder at every single meal, something’s wrong.
 You might need to spend more time on meal planning and meal prep to properly calculate your macros.
 After all, protein should only account for around 20-30% of your total calories on keto.

 It’s not that too much protein will kick you out of ketosis, but rather that whole foods and healthy fats are more nourishing than mega-doses of protein powder.